6 Scanning a System

 3. Click Copy to Clipboard to copy the API key.

-5. Log in using the user name admin and the password defined in steps 6 – 9.
+5. Log in using the user name admin and the password defined in steps 6–9 in Chapter 6.2.3.1.

 6. Select Settings in the menu panel.